 A lifeline checking account is a basic bank account that features minimal fees and other cost-cutting elements, making it more accessible to first-time bank-account holders and those at lower income levels.
 These accounts can be, as the name indicates, a lifeline for those who are seeking firmer financial footing.

-For example, a lifeline checking account may have no monthly maintenance fee, no minimum balance requirement, and no minimum opening-deposit requirement — or be at the lowest possible level in each of these categories.
-However, there are sometimes trade-offs to these sorts of accounts.
+For example, a lifeline checking account may have no monthly maintenance fees, minimum balance requirements, or minimum opening-deposit requirements.
+Or they may have very low fees and requirements However, there are sometimes trade-offs to these sorts of accounts.

 What Is a Lifeline Account?

-First, it’s time to establish a lifeline checking account’s definition: A lifeline checking account is a bank account designed specifically for underbanked and low-income customers.
-Basically, it’s an account that’s as generous as possible to its account holders, often featuring zero account fees.
-These accounts typically also offer additional consumer protections such as free overdraft coverage and waived ATM fees.
+A lifeline checking account is a bank account designed specifically for underbanked and low-income customers that often features no account fees.
+These accounts typically also offer additional consumer protections such as free overdraft coverage.

 Furthermore, the increase in digital-first and online banks has increased the public’s access to low-cost banking products.
 Online banks don’t have the same kind of costly overhead as banks that operate brick-and-mortar branches.
-For that reason, they’re more easily able to offer accounts with minimal fees.
-That means more affordable, accessible banking for more customers.
-Quite the win-win.
+For that reason, they’re typically more easily able to offer accounts with minimal fees, which may result in more affordable, accessible banking for more customers.

 Recommended: How to Avoid Monthly Account Fees